Mikhus/go-docker/README.md

 `Makefile` provides a basic command set to automate local and docker builds of microservice.

-Author would be greatly appreciated for any suggestions about further optimizations and improvements contributions to this example.
+Author would be greatly appreciated for any suggestions and contributions of further optimizations and improvements to this example.

 ## License